alhajee/ckan/doc/maintaining/upgrading/upgrade-package-to-minor-release.rst

    See :ref:`rebuild search index` for details of the ``ckan search-index rebuild`` command.

 #.
-Finally, restart the web server and Nginx, eg for a CKAN package install running uWSGI:
+Finally, restart the web server and Nginx, eg for a FMLD package install running uWSGI:

    .. parsed-literal::